IgSokolov/make-lisp-project/README.md

 The file `load.lisp` contains ASDF command to compile the library.

 ### Make an executable
-To create the layout for a Lisp executable, whose name is "my-executable" and whose main.lisp depends on file1.lisp and file2.lisp, execute in shell:
+To create the layout to start working on an executable, whose name is "my-executable" and whose main.lisp depends on file1.lisp and file2.lisp, execute in shell:
 ```
 ./make-lisp-project.sh -b -n my-executable file1 file2
 ```